Map a Resourceful Route in Rails to Another Controller Class

 This post is part of my handbook on the Rails Router.

-You can map a resource to a different controller by passing the controller
+You can map a resource to a different controller by passing the controller option to the resources method.

 resources :posts, controller: "articles"

-resource route will map to the PostsController
+Without the controller option, the posts resource route will map to the PostsController class.

-With the controller option provided, it will map to the ArticlesController
+With the controller option provided, it will map to the ArticlesController class.

 $ bin/rails routes -g posts